The application deadline into the MSU History PhD program is December 1. Please note we only accept applications for FALL admission.

-If you are seeking admission for to the PhD program in the Department of History, you should:
+If you are seeking admission for the PhD program in the Department of History, you should:

 (2) Specify the primary field of study in history for which you are applying.

-(3) Request that the registrar of each college or university you have attended send one copy of your official transcript directly to the Department of History.
-Transcripts for coursework completed at Michigan State University need not be requested.
-Transcripts uploaded through the portal by the applicant ARE NOT OFFICIAL, transcripts that are uploaded to the portal will be deleted and your application will not be reviewed until the official transcripts are received.
+(3) Request that the registrar of each college or university that you attended, send one copy of your official transcript directly to the Department of History.
+Transcripts for courses completed at Michigan State University need not be requested.
+Transcripts uploaded through the portal by the applicant ARE NOT OFFICIAL, and will be deleted.
+Your application will not be reviewed until the official transcripts are received.
 International applicants must submit transcripts in both the native language and English directly from the institutions they attended.
 International applicants must also submit an official copy of their diploma (in both English and the native language).

-Electronic transcripts are permitted if they are sent from directly from the university using valid e-transcript service (parchment, credential solutions, etc.).
-Please send e-transcripts directly to Elyse Hansen at firstname.lastname@example.org.
+Electronic transcripts are permitted if they are sent directly from the university using valid e-transcript service (parchment, credential solutions, etc.).
+Please send e-transcripts directly to the Academic Programs Coordinator.

 506 E. Circle Dr. Rm.
 256